wminshew/blog/_posts/2018-03-27-personal-constitutions.markdown

 Personally I’ve come to refer to the principle as:
 We are what we eat, but at a higher abstraction level.
-Who we are and what we produce (concretely & abstractly; thoughts, behaviors, relationships, systems, etc) is heavily influenced by what we think.
+Who we are and what we produce (concretely & abstractly; thoughts, behaviors, relationships, systems, projects, etc; collectively, our _outputs_) are heavily influenced by what we think.
 What we think is heavily influenced by what inputs we receive.
-What inputs we receive at time t are heavily influenced by the outputs we produce at time t-1.
+What inputs we receive at time _t_ are heavily influenced by the outputs we produce at time _t-1_.
-Thus, the effect of repeated inputs in your life compound over time.
+Thus, **the effect of repeated inputs in your life compound over time**.
 Each human is like a snowball rolling downhill.
 We start small and are often given a direction (by our parents, by society); over time we gain mass and momentum, which makes it increasingly difficult to change direction.
 Habits that you’ve had for 10 years are harder to break than habits that you’ve had for 10 weeks.